ktaylor63/southeast/site/content/articles/the-mouse-that-roared.md

 “The mouse is doing pretty well right now,” said Kristi Yanchis, a Service biologist and beach mouse expert.
 “Their numbers have bounced back and their population is at the highest levels since they were first listed in 1985.
 But they still face significant threats to their long-term survival.”

-Maybe 3,500 mice roam a 17-mile stretch of sand dune and sea oat along the barrier island shared by Florida and Alabama.
-But revitalizing the Perdido Key mouse population -- at least until the next major hurricane -- hasn’t been easy, cheap or universally applauded.
+Maybe 3,500 mice roam a 17-mile stretch of sand dune and sea oat along the barrier island shared by Florida and Alabama, though the rodent’s overall numbers rise and fall with the seasons.
+But recovery the Perdido Key mouse population -- at least until the next major hurricane -- hasn’t been easy, cheap or universally applauded.

 Single-home builders bristled at new regulations intended to boost mouse habitat.
 Developers decried a permitting process that threatened to take years.
 A conservation group sued.

 “My initial reaction was shock,” said Greg Jones, a senior project manager for Perdido Key’s largest residential development.
 “We had all our permits intact and [then] we had to jump through a lot of hoops.
 There was a pretty lengthy period where we all had to educate each other about what we were doing.
 It was definitely something greatly different than what we expected.”

 The frustrations and delays, though, came with a silver lining.
 The mouse’s endangered species status prompted Escambia County to craft a habitat conservation plan that guides development.
-In essence, the Endangered Species Act (ESA) was used by the local community as a land-use tool to fight over-development and clogged roads.
+In essence, the Endangered Species Act (ESA) was used by the local community as a land-use tool to guide development and manage traffic.

 {{< figure class="photo-center" src="/images/pages/perdido-key-beach-mouse-on-sleeve.jpg" alt="A biologist holds a tiny white and brown mouse with large black eyes." caption="Perdido Key beach mouse.
 Photo by USFWS." link="https://flic.kr/p/Hu2cdH" >}}